Graduate credit may be earned in the following courses:

-It is the responsibility of neither the University nor the Department of Foreign Languages and Literatures to tutor students or to recommend tutors for these examinations.
+It is the responsibility of neither the University nor the Department of World Languages and Cultures to tutor students or to recommend tutors for these examinations.

 The Graduation application must be completed by stated deadline of the semester the student intends to graduate.
 Submission of the graduation application is the student’s responsibility.
 There are two graduation ceremonies each year: